 - (m) be the University's legal authority and, as such, to ensure systems are in place for meeting all the University's legal obligations, including those arising from contracts and other legal commitments made in the University's name.
 This includes accountability for health, safety and security and for equality, diversity and inclusion; - (n) receive assurance that adequate provision has been made for the general welfare of students; - (o) act as trustee for any property, legacy, endowment, bequest or gift in support of the work and welfare of the University; - (p) operate in accordance with the Charter and ensure that appropriate advice is available to enable this to happen; - (q) promote a culture which supports inclusivity and diversity across the University; - (r) maintain and protect the principles of academic freedom and freedom of speech in accordance with relevant legislation; and - (s) ensure that students and staff are afforded opportunities to engage with the governance of the University. - 3.
-In accordance with Article 14 of the Charter, the Council may delegate any of its powers to such committees and persons as it may think fit, subject to Article 15 of the Charter which sets out which of its powers the Council may not delegate. - 4.
+In accordance with Article 14 of the Charter, the Council may delegate any of its powers to such committees and persons as it may think fit, subject to Article 15 of the Charter which sets out which of its powers the Council may not delegate.
+The Council however reserves to itself powers to make, amend and revoke the following Codes of Practice, Policies and Regulations in recognition of their importance for ensuring effective governance and safeguarding the good name of the University: - (a) Articles of Association of the Students' Union; - (b) Code of Practice on Free Speech; - (c) Conflict of Interest Policy; - (d) Delegation Framework; - (e) Financial Regulations; - (f) Gift Acceptance Policy; - (g) Investment Policy; - (h) Risk Management Policy; - (i) Whistleblowing Procedure. - 4.
 Regulations, Codes of Practice and Policies that include penalties for their breach shall not be valid until they have been approved by the Council or its delegated authority.